-There are plenty of resources online that explain exactly how to create expert advisors.
+There are plenty of resources online that explain exactly how to create expert advisors for trading on the forex market.
 These guides are incredibly easy to understand, due mainly to the fact that MetaTrader is an open source program with people all over the globe invited to contribute and develop their own automated trading programs.
 Within MetaTrader, MetaEditor needs to be opened via the Navigator window or within the main menu.
 Setting up an Expert Advisor requires a little bit of coding knowledge.
 However, traders can learn all about this by reading the MT4 Help Guide and browsing MetaQuotes chat forums.

 Why Are Algorithmic Traders Condemned?

 Much has been written about high frequency traders in recent times with many news outlets and financial experts openly condemning them as they drown out local, retail traders who simply cannot compete.
 These expensive, hugely powerful trading machines are designed to jump ahead of the queue to buy or sell derivatives before others can.
 Often trading robots are situated really close to local exchanges and connected to a high speed internet connection giving the owner or these ‘bots’ a split second edge on the masses.
 Usually only “deep pocketed instos” have the money to afford these high frequency traders creating an unfair playing field amongst individual traders.

 Like anything without human intervention, sometimes computer glitches can take place.
 As EAs usually trade at high volume and are automated, if you fail to notice an issue with your strategy or program your losses can be significantly greater than those sustained if you traded manually.
 These risks are well documented and even high end bots that are deployed by the large institutions have a greater risk of computer failure that could result in systemic market volatility or interruption.
 There have been countless stories surrounding erroneous orders and staggering losses as a result of these types of automated software.